artsakenos/UltraWemo/README.md

 # UltraWemo, pure Java Wemo Controller

-In 2016, with the mouth of many overwhelmed with IoT words, there are still not many devices with the basic characteristics a IoT object should have:
+In 2016 there are still not many devices with the basic characteristics a IoT object should have:

 1. Easy to plug & play
 2. Providing a handy interface